Table of Contents

 Shaping a New Identity

 During her adventures at Geel’s apartment, Mercedes starts to enjoy the autonomy and the liberty she had craved.
-Every piece that she touches, be it clothes or books, or furniture, adds to the considerably impressive confidence levels that come with this experience.
-It dawns on her that there exists a woman within her who can be more than a biographical portraits of a wife, mother, and even an employee, but an accomplished woman with wants, ambitions, and a life outside of servitude.
+Every piece that she touches, be it clothes books, or furniture, adds to the considerably impressive confidence levels that come with this experience.
+It dawns on her that there exists a woman within her who can be more than a biographical portrait of a wife, mother, and even an employee, but an accomplished woman with wants, ambitions, and a life outside of servitude.
 In Geel’s place, she has that brief peek into the alternative world that she can create for herself, the one where she is not boxed into pre-defined roles but chooses who she wants to be.

 While Mercedes knows this experience is fleeting, the impact on her psyche is profound.
 The brief moments of luxury, the time spent alone in a space that symbolizes freedom, and the act of trying on a new identity allow her to see possibilities she had previously buried.
 Even if she must eventually return to her life as it was, Mercedes can no longer ignore the longing within her.
 The taste of independence, even in borrowed form, has ignited a change in her perspective that cannot be undone.